SolarFlix

-SolarFlix (formerly Entertainment Central or ETC and visually rendered in its current logo in all capital letters) is a Philippine free-to-air television network owned by the Southern Broadcasting Network, a subsidiary of Solar Entertainment Corporation and former jointly operated with Solar's former broadcast arm subsidiary Nine Media Corporation (formerly as Solar TV Network) from 2010 to 2014.
+SolarFlix (formerly Entertainment Central or ETC) is a Philippine free-to-air television network owned by the Southern Broadcasting Network, a subsidiary of Solar Entertainment Corporation.
 Its digital free-to-air broadcast is carried by SBN's flagship station, DWCP-DTV (channel 21) in Metro Manila.
-Formerly carried over on RPN's flagship DZKB-TV (2011–2013; as ETC).
-The channel's analog broadcast is fed on its lone provincial TV station, DXSS-TV (channel 7) in Davao City (in which the station currently carries DepEd ALS TV programming).
-The channel is also carried by cable and satellite providers, including Sky Cable, Destiny Cable, Cablelink, Binangonan Cable TV Corporation, Cignal, SatLite, and G Sat along with various provincial cable operators and through online streaming.
+The channel's analog broadcast is available on its lone provincial TV station, DXSS-TV (channel 7) in Davao City.
+SolarFlix is also carried by several cable and satellite providers, including Sky Cable, Destiny Cable, Cablelink, Binangonan Cable TV Corporation, Cignal, SatLite, Sky Direct, and G Sat, along with various provincial cable operators.
+More recently, the channel has been made available through online streaming.

-SolarFlix operates daily from 8 a.m. to 12 midnight on Solar's digital free TV (under test broadcast), while it operates 24 hours daily on most pay TV and streaming service providers.
-However, starting Holy Week 2021, it continues to sign off from Maundy Thursday at midnight to Easter Sunday at 8:00 a.m. along with its sister channels Solar Sports, Shop TV and Solar Learning.
-It formerly operated daily from 5:00 a.m. to 12:00 midnight on free-to-air analog TV broadcast until September 2019, when SBN permanently closed its analog signal.
+SolarFlix operates daily from 8:00 a.m. to midnight on digital free TV, and is broadcast 24 hours a day on most paid television and streaming service providers.
+Following the 2021 Holy Week in the Philippines, the channel has begun singing off from Holy Thursday to Easter Sunday at 8:00 a.m., citing religious reasons.
+The channel previously operated daily from 5:00 a.m. to midnight on free-to-air analog TV until September 2019, when SBN permanently closed its analog signal.

-SolarFlix broadcasts from Solar's master control facility and studios located on the Third Floor of the Worldwide Corporate Center, Epifanio de Los Santos corner Shaw Boulevard, Mandaluyong, while the Solar office is located at Solar Century Tower, 100 Tordesillas St., Corner H.V.
-Dela Costa St. Salcedo Village, Makati, SBN holds free-to-air broadcasts from its transmitter and tower site located at Nuestra Señora de la Paz Subdivision, Brgy.
-Sta.
-Cruz, Antipolo, Rizal.
+SolarFlix broadcasts from Solar Entertainment's studio headquarters, located at the Worldwide Corporate Center in Mandaluyong.
+Solar's office is located at the Solar Century Tower in Metro Manila.
+SBN delivers free-to-air broadcasts from its transmitter and tower site located in the Nuestra Señora de la Paz Subdivision of Antipolo, Rizal.